construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000015_sacred_git_version_consciousness.md

         # Longer description (if needed):
         # - How this change serves spiritual development
         # - Community benefit or learning opportunity provided
-        # - Connection to contemplative principles or aspiringly-aspiringly-aspiringly-sacred technology values
+        # - Connection to contemplative principles or aspiringly-aspiringly-aspiringly-aspiringly-sacred technology values
         # - Gratitude for collaboration or guidance received
         #
         # Blessed be Jah Rastafari - may this commit serve consciousness development")